tighten/ziggy/README.md

 Add `Ziggy\ZiggyServiceProvider::class` to the `providers` array in your `config/app.php`.

+Include our Blade Directive (`@jsroutes`) somewhere in your template before your main App JS is loaded.

 ### Usage

 Your Routes will be stored as a nested JS object at `window.namedRoutes`.